github/docs/CONTRIBUTING.md

 - [Windows](#windows)

 ## Types of contributions :memo:
 You can contribute to the GitHub Docs content and site in several ways.
+This repo is a place to discuss and collaborate on docs.github.com!

 ### :mega: Discussions
 Discussions are where we have conversations.